Learn How to Navigate Body Odor and Your Tween!

 body odor

-As our children transition into “tween-hood,” we notice a variety of changes due to the influx of hormones, including mood changes, body development, hair growth and, of course, body odor.
-Girls typically begin puberty between the ages of 8 and 13, and boys start when they are between 9 and 14 years old.
+As our children transition into “tween-hood,” we notice a variety of changes due to the influx of hormones.
+These can include mood changes, body development, hair growth and, of course, body odor.
+Girls typically begin puberty between the ages of 8 and 13, and boys start between 9 and 14 years old.
 Puberty causes an increase in new hormones, which can incite the tween’s sweat glands.
 Sweat alone does not cause body odor — it is the bacteria breaking down the oily sweat found under the arms and in other areas that produce body odor.

 The new puberty hormones also cause teen sweat to contain different chemicals that are not present during childhood.
 These new chemicals produce stronger odors when they are broken down.
 This may explain the “youth locker room effect,” or why body odor is so much more intense at the beginning